 How Much Do Dental Implants Cost?

 At Mint Dental Care, we provide high-quality affordable dental care so our patients can always receive the treatment they need.
 The cost of dental implants can vary based on the materials used, insurance coverage, and other factors such as whether bone grafts are required.
 Our office is always happy to provide you with estimates on the cost of a procedure after your initial consultation.
-The cost of a fully restored tooth is:
+The cost of dental implants is approximately:

 We know many patients are concerned about cost, payment plan options, and insurance coverage when considering dental implants.
 Our staff is happy to work through these concerns with you so you can get the care you need.
 Many patients without insurance join our Mint Dental Care Savings Plan to reduce the cost of their procedures.Learn About Our Dental Savings Plan